 - protections for tenants against being listed in a tenancy database for rent arrears caused by COVID-19 impacts

-- limits on reletting costs for eligible tenants who end their fixed term tenancies early
+- limits on re-letting costs for eligible tenants who end their fixed term tenancies early

-- short term tenancy statement extensions for moveable dwellings
+- short term tenancy statement extensions for moveable dwellings.

-- entry restrictions and requirements to support COVID-19 social distancing measures
+- Entry restrictions and requirements to support COVID-19 social distancing measures

-- relaxed repair and maintenance obligations.
+- Relaxed repair and maintenance obligations

-What ceased to apply from 29 September 2020
+From 29 September 2020

-- fixed term agreement extensions for COVID-19 impacted tenants
+- Fixed term agreement extensions for COVID-19 impacted tenants

-- ending agreement provisions that prevent property owners ending tenancies with COVID-19 impacted tenants without grounds and provide additional grounds for parties to end tenancies (owner occupation and sale of premises which require vacant possession)
+- Ending agreement provisions that prevent property owners ending tenancies with COVID-19 impacted tenants without grounds and provide additional grounds for parties to end tenancies (owner occupation and sale of premises which require vacant possession)

-- adjusted rent and bond processes that support parties to negotiate arrangements to manage COVID-19 impacts on their tenancies
+- Adjusted rent and bond processes that support parties to negotiate arrangements to manage COVID-19 impacts on their tenancies

-- mandatory conciliation of COVID-19 related tenancy disputes through the Residential Tenancies Authority (RTA).
+- Mandatory conciliation of COVID-19 related tenancy disputes through the Residential Tenancies Authority (RTA)